yannickkirschen/console-arena/docs/index.md

 notice that there are some classes that only have static methods.
 I decided to not implement these classes in an object-oriented manner, because in my opinion it looks nicer the way it is now.
 Utils should (almost) always be static anyway, in my opinion.

+#### The logger

+I use [Log4j](https://logging.apache.org/log4j/2.x/) for logging.
+When you play the game you'll notice that there are no "real" log messages (at least not one of those you are used to).
+Instead, I use the logging framework as a centralized way to control the output.
+The file `src/main/resources/log4j.properties` contains the properties for the logger.
+Inside this, you can see that the default target is set to `System.out`, which means that every call to the logger will be redirected to the default console.
+You could also configure this to write into a log file.
+You can see that the pattern of the output is `%m%n`.
+So each call to the logger would print the message (`%m`) and a new line (`%n`).
+Usually, you would use something like `[%d{yyyy-MM-dd HH:mm:ss}] %-5p %c{1} - %m%n` as the pattern which contains additional information such as the date and the time.

+Why do I use a logger instead of `System.out`?
+As I'm going to explain in the next paragraph, I use SonarLint for quality management.
+This plugin scans the code and marks common bad practices.
+Although you should check if a finding is really bad practice for your use-case, the plugin is often right.
+The use of
+`System.out` is seen as such a bad practice and SonarLint suggests to replace it by a logger.
+By doing this is, you are able to change the look of the output at one central place.
+Though I have to admit that `System.out` vs. a proper logger is definitely one of those endless controversial issues among developers.

 #### Quality Management

 There is a unit test that tests the parsing of the YAML file with all fighters.
 When there is a push to GitHub, a GitHub Action launches that builds the